 Voices carried from ahead, boys at the training circle already, shouting, boots on dirt.

+He looked up at it now, his steps slowing, hand pulling against Torven's palm.
+Torven kept walking and the hand came forward again.
 Their breath hung visible, small white puffs keeping time with Fionn's steps.

 Six winters old now.
 Ten more to go.